E-r-1-c/networking-labs/03-network-services/02-ntp-syslog-and-snmp/README.md

 ![Syslog Event](./images/05-syslog-event.png)

-The server received the interface state-change messages, confirming that device events were being forwarded successfully.
+The server received the interface state-change messages from the network devices, confirming that centralized Syslog forwarding was working.

+The messages also included timestamps generated from the synchronized device clocks.

 ---